quiver-team/torch-quiver/README.md

 ## Acknowledgement

-The development of Quiver has received the generous support from [Alibaba](https://damo.alibaba.com/) and [Lambda Labs](https://lambdalabs.com/).
+The development of Quiver has received the support from [Alibaba](https://damo.alibaba.com/) and [Lambda Labs](https://lambdalabs.com/).

 <!-- ## Architecture Overview
 Key reasons behind Quiver's high performance are that it provides two key components: `quiver.Feature` and `quiver.Sampler`.